 Outside of medicine, what other hobbies or interests do you have?

 Before university, I used to love and practise fencing and used to have very good results.
 Currently, I love to go sailing and I have a special passion for dogs in general and West Highland White Terrier (my dog) in particular.
-I love travelling for tourism, but I believe my true hobby has always been my work and the relationship with human beings.
+I love travelling for tourism, but I believe my true hobby has always been my work and my relationship with human beings.

 Professor of Advanced Electrophysiology at “Tor Vergata” University, School of Medicine, Rome, Italy